blinkupsdk/docs/README.md

-# bLinkup SDK docs
+# BlinkUp SDK docs

-Getting started and best practices of using the bLinkup SDK.
+Getting started and best practices of using the BlinkUp SDK.

-The bLinkupSDK will enable users to achieve these three goals
+The BlinkUp SDK will enable users to achieve these goals

 1. **Connect with friends on the app**
 2. **Notify users when their friends are at the same event or venue** (using smart tracking & proximity)